Abashiri (Japan Okhotsk)

-- Because of its short 130-day growing season, crops in the region (such as oats, potatoes, beans) are required to be hardy.
-Hay is also grown as fodder for the local cows, horses, sheep.
-The sea is also major part of the city's economy, as commercial fishing, oysters and seaweed are important means of livelihood.
+Because of the short growing season, crops in the region (oats, potatoes, beans) are required to be hardy.
+Hay is also grown as fodder for cows, horses, sheep.
+The city's economy is also heavily dependent on commercial fishing, oysters farming and seaweed.

-- Despite the reputation for its extreme cold weather, Abashiri is not among Japan's coldest major cities.
+Despite the reputation for its extremely cold weather, Abashiri is not among Japan's coldest cities.
 It is actually less cold in the winter months than Obihiro and warmer during the summer than Kushiro or Nemuro.
-Abashiri obtains less precipitation than any other Japanese city because of its location on drift-ice-affected Sea of Okhotsk.
-Fogs are common during winter, when Lake Abashiri freezes.
+Abashiri obtains less precipitation than any other Japanese city because of its location on the drift-ice-affected Okhotsk Sea.
+Fogs are common during winter when Lake Abashiri freezes.

-- On Mt Tento is located the "Okhotsk Ryu-hyo Museum".
+On Mt Tento is located the "Okhotsk Ryu-hyo Museum".
 The facility offers extensive information and real drift ice experience.
 The museum's basement level has the "Drift Ice Illusion Gallery" (with 5 large LED screens) featuring 3D drift ice show.
-The museum's "Drift Ice Experience Terrace" boasts a 100 ton real ice pack preserved at temperature -15 C.
+The museum's "Drift Ice Experience Terrace" boasts a 100-ton ice pack preserved at temperature -15 C.